HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages 360 DigiTech (QFIN) Investors to Contact Firm's Attorneys Now, Securities Fraud Case Filed

-SAN FRANCISCO, July 15, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges 360 DigiTech, Inc. ( QFIN) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 16, 2021 /PRNewswire/ --Hagens Berman urges 360 DigiTech, Inc. (NASDAQ: QFIN) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 Class Period: Apr.
 30, 2020 – July 7, 2021